docquantum/java-boggle/README.md

 #   BOGGLE

 Created as a group project for a Software Engineering course at University of Nebraska--Lincoln.
-Contributors inclue Nirmitee Gite, Jeremiah Cantu, Isaac Askey, and myself.
+Contributors include Nirmitee Gite, Jeremiah Cantu, Isaac Askey, and myself.
 This project has been released under GPLv3 with permission from the contributors.

 ##  Instructions to build and run the program